Population: One hands-on — Vertical combat in VR results in tough tradeoffs

 Playing and spectating

-Most matches last only about eight minutes, which is something that helps with getting motion sick.
+Most matches last only about eight minutes, which is something that helps with getting motion sickness.
 They’re shorter than traditional VR matches, mostly in the name of comfort.
 You start on a platform high above the kilometer-square battlefield.
 You run out to some pods that take you across the battlefield to a point where you can jump out and dive down.
 Your team can mark a spot for you to land.

 You fly downward, and once you’re on the ground, you start looting or picking up everything you can, just as in other battle royale games.
 You load up on health, ammo, weapons, and other things that can help you.
 I had a bad habit of doing things out in the open, like peeling a banana while standing in a field.
 That’s the kind of thing that can get you killed.